(lispkit record)

 Each <modifier name> is bound to a procedure that takes a record of type <name> and a value which becomes the new value of the corresponding field.
 It is an error to pass a modifier a first argument which is not a record of the appropriate type.

-For instance, the following record-type definition:
+The following record-type definition:

 defines kons